Hussam-alwan/E-commerc-DB-Structer/README.md

-# E-commerc DB Structer
+# E-commerce Database Design and Analysis
-The design and the analysis for the DB based on the book "Practical Web Database Design"
+Inspired by the principles outlined in the book "Practical Web Database Design," this e-commerce database structure aims to facilitate efficient data management and robust analysis.
+The design includes well-defined tables and relationships to cover essential aspects of an e-commerce platform:
 ### Session 3 Task:
 #### ERD
 ![image](https://github.com/user-attachments/assets/bfd196b3-b7ec-409e-9bed-1249ba5b01dc)